sergio11/covid_tweets_etl_architecture/README.md

 **Real-time COVID-19 Tweet Analysis** is an **educational project** designed to practice real-time data analysis by ingesting and processing public tweets related to COVID-19.
 This tool is **not intended for professional use or medical decision-making**.

 The results and analysis provided should be considered part of a **practical learning experience** and **not as an official source of information**.
 Always consult reliable and official sources for public health information.

+Additionally, the logo used in this project was **generated during a brainstorming session with ChatGPT** and is **free of copyright**.

 ## Architecture Overview